foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * Fixed an issue preventing you from dragging ammunition items into the starship inventory.
 * Fixed an issue where dragging items didn't always correctly check whether or not the target container was full, allowing you to circumvent container limits by accident.
 * Fixed inconsistencies in the spell save DC calculation when casting at different levels with consume slot enabled and disabled.
-* Updated all Alien Archive compendium entries for aliens starting with the letters D and E. Thanks ThroughlyDruxy!
+* Updated all Alien Archive compendium entries for aliens starting with the letters D, E, and F, completing the work on bringing in the complete collection of the Alien Archive aliens!
+Thanks ThroughlyDruxy!
 * Updated class specific Weapon Specialization feats to have modifiers.
 Thanks Iankid!
 * Updated Mind Thrust compendium entry to use proper spell level scaling in the formula, enabled variable spell, and updated the description.